Docker Compose File Requirements

 Environment Variables

-The use of environment variables is suggested if the containerized application needs configurable arguments or parameters at launch.
-The use of environment variables allows you to change the values of parameters through the YAML file without rebuilding the container.
-Refer to Rules and Best Practices | Setup via Environment variables and Parameters
+Use environment variables if the containerized application needs configurable arguments or parameters at launch.
+These variables allow you to change the values of parameters through the YAML file without rebuilding the container.
+Refer to Rules and Best Practices | Setup via Environment Variables and Parameters

 Info